Skip to content

 Employee classification means correctly identifying workers as full-time employees, part-time employees, or independent contractors.
 Misclassification leads to tax issues and legal penalties.

-Full-time employees deserve benefits from minimum wage and overtime pay, while independent contractors handle their taxes and benefits.
+Full-time employees deserve benefits from minimum wage and overtime pay, while independent contractors handle their own taxes and benefits.
 If a company misclassifies an employee as a contractor, it may face fines and be required to pay back wages and taxes.
 For example, if a business hires a worker for a long-term role but classifies them as a contractor to avoid payroll taxes, the IRS may penalize the company.

 2. Establishing clear payroll policies